torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 	int initial_flag;

 	/*
-	 * Check if flag is UNLOCKED; if not, lock it and do it atomically.
+	 * Check if flag is UNLOCKED; if so, lock it and do it atomically.
 	 *
 	 * This is the atomic equivalent of
 	 *	if (flag == UNLOCKED)